h8ul-modder/factorio-ribbon-maze/README.md

 The maze itself is destined to be automated.

+Ribbon Maze challenges you to explore a maze in search of rich resources.
+The maze is impassable, but new late game technologies let you terraform the maze...

 ## Key features

 * **Perfect maze** - only one right path takes you deeper into a practically infinite maze.
 But...